airtonix/frontend-styleguide/docs/components/elements.md

 ```

 ### Avoid tag selectors
-Use classnames whenever possible.
-Tag selectors are fine, but they incur a large specifity cost, which makes it harder for implementation specific code to override.
+Always use class name selectors.
+Tag selectors should be reserved for wysiwyg rules, where they will incur a large [specificity cost](https://www.google.com.au/search?q=css+specifity+score).
+This is what we want, it harder for implementation specific code to override.

 ```scss
 .article-card > h3 { /* ✖️ avoid */ }